William Vassall: New-England’s Jonas cast up at London: 1647

-Slave Plantation, Barbados: 1648-1656
+Slave Plantation, Barbados: 1648–1656

 Brothers William and Samuel Vassall invested in “nearly all aspects of English Atlantic colonization during the first half of the seventeenth century,” and “slavery formed an integral part of the Vassall’s colonial operation.”
 Samuel Vassall financed ships running the Middle Passage and was the major shareholder of the Guinea Company, founded to supply enslaved labor to the colonies.
 By early 1648, William Vassall moved to Barbados to take advantage of the global "sugar boom and the reality of rapid and immense fortunes to be accrued."
 He purchased land in St. Michael and people to work it.
 "From that point, the family built its wealth by running slave-labor plantations in the Caribbean."
 Vassall also represented “the interests of several New England merchants on the island.”
 He served as commissioner of the highways in 1652, and in 1655, “he was appointed a commissioner for implementing the Navigation Acts.”

-The Vassalls’ “family life in St. Michael was one of lavish magnificence.”
-The people they enslaved, however, were subjected to the "crudest" of conditions.
-English visitors to their home were “shocked” that the slaves “who waited on tables loaded in silver plate” wore “the scantiest of clothing, and that often in tatters."
+The Vassalls’ “family life in St. Michael was one of lavish magnificence," although the people they enslaved were subjected to the "crudest" of conditions.
+English visitors to their home reported being "shocked" that the slaves “who waited on tables loaded in silver plate” wore “the scantiest of clothing, and that often in tatters."
 Sugar slavery was “hugely profitable,” despite being “one of the most deadly forms of slavery ever invented.”
 “Returns from the commodities produced by enslaved people were so great that it was profitable to work African men, women and children to death.”
 On average, workers died within seven years of enslavement.
 Because the English knew slavery to be brutal, they made it illegal to enslave Christians, and they "policed the line between slave and free by restricting access to baptism."
 When courts began emancipating slaves who converted to Christianity, "slave owners adapted: they introduced a new language of exclusion based on 'whiteness' rather than Christian status."

 Vassall made his will in Barbados on 13 July 1655.
 One-third of his estates in Barbados, New England, and elsewhere went to his only son, John; the remaining two-thirds was divided evenly between his daughters.
 Vassall’s wife Anna King is unnamed in the document.
 Vassall chose son John as his sole executor and directed son-in-law Nicholas Ware, husband of Anna, to remain on the plantation, acting as manager until John’s order or arrival.
 Vassall did not sign the document, but “made his mark” in the presence of witnesses, suggesting he suffered injury or infirmity.

 William Vassall’s date of death and place of burial are unknown, though the year is widely given as 1656 when he was 64.
 He likely died between 13 July 1655, when he wrote his will, and 8 May 1656, when Ware arranged for the sale of Vassall’s Scituate estate.
 His will was proved on 12 June 1657.